remiblancher/qlab/journey/08-ltv-signatures/README.md

 | **Timestamp** | Temporal proof | Proves WHEN it was signed |
 | **Certificate chain** | Trust anchor | Allows tracing to root CA |
 | **Manifest** | Metadata | Documents the bundle structure |

+**Note:** In production-grade LTV (CAdES-LT/LTA, PAdES-LTV), OCSP responses and CRLs are also embedded to prove revocation status at signing time.

 ---